Best of Hannity: Always Fighting for America - 7.4

 Does he use drugs?

-Uh where's his money come from?
+Where's his money come from?

 Who are his clients?

-I thought this was about Russian collusion.
+I thought this was about Russian collusion, but it's clearly not.

 This is a hit squad.

-This is a get Trump squad, and their job is to undo the results of the last election.
+This is a get-Trump squad, and their job is to undo the results of the last election.

 Robert Mueller's record is atrocious.

-uh, who who lies uh to leave four innocent guys in jail in Boston to to protect Mafia informants of the FBI, and who mules the uranium specimens to Moscow in the Iranium One matter.
+The guy they did arrest dies mysteriously in custody, fails to investigate reports of the Sarasota Flight School, where five of nine 9-11 hijackers are training, who lies to leave four innocent guys in jail in Boston to protect mafia informants of the FBI, and who mules the uranium specimens to Moscow in the Uranium One matter.

-When Lindsey Graham says he's widely it's respected on a bipartisan basis, what was he talking about?
+When Lindsey Graham says he's widely, it's respected on a bipartisan basis.

 I don't know.